Building block statuses

 ‘Experimental’ status

-An experimental building block can be anything from a screenshot with very brief documentation, to something more developed (with code and a Figma design).
-They can be used as a starting point, concept or idea.
+They can be anything from a screenshot with very brief documentation, to something more developed (with code and a Figma design).
+They’ll have had only a brief sense check after being submitted to the Design System.

 ‘To be reviewed’ status